There was an error with your log in

 • To get to Whitefish, MT, most people fly into Glacier Park International Airport only 15 minutes away from Whitefish.
 The airport has daily direct flights from most major cities in the US.
 From there, you can take a taxi or a shuttle service to Whitefish.

 Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet, which will usually be at Whitefish Depot Park.
-It’s important to note that you can’t leave vehicles parked overnight at the park, which is why we recommend walking or getting a ride there.
+Once you reach the meeting location, you will distribute gear and go over the game plan.

 Have more questions?
 Read our FAQ, or Talk with us